 The organisations are open both to countries in the region (“coastal states”) and countries with interests in the fisheries concerned.
-While some RFMOs have a purely advisory role, most have management powers to set catch and fishing effort limits, technical measures, and control obligations.
-The EU, represented by the Commission, plays an active role in six tuna organisations and 11 non-tuna organisation.
+While some regional fisheries bodies (RFBs) have a purely advisory role, RFMOs have management powers to set catch and fishing effort limits, technical measures, and control obligations, that are binding on their members.

 The EU also participates in two RFMOs which have a purely advisory status: